MgramTheDuck/materiadirectory/docs/index.md

 hero:
   name: "Materia Directory"
-  tagline: Materia Directory is a hub of communities and resources provided by the Materia FF14 Datacenter.
+  tagline: Materia Directory is a hub of communities and resources focussed on the Materia Datacenter and other useful FF14 resources.
   image:
     src: /images/materia-logo-large.webp
     alt: VitePress